Grilled radicchio with balsamic vinegar recipe

 Simposio is an independent magazine about Italy.
 It aims to narrate Italy, the authentic one, describing it through its cuisine, places, lifestyle, and culture.

-Please try making grilled radicchio with real traditional balsamic vinegar from Modena: you’ll never come back!
+Please, please, please try making grilled radicchio with real traditional balsamic vinegar from Modena: once you’ve tried it, you’ll never come back!

-And once you’ve invested in a tiny bottle of this precious dark syrup, use it to make the fabulous recipes from the Modena issue: pork, frittata, steak… a winter foodie wonderland!
+Once you’ve invested in a tiny bottle of the precious dark syrup, use it to make the fabulous recipes from the Modena issue: pork, frittata, steak… a winter foodie wonderland!

 Grilled radicchio with balsamic vinegar